m-cochran/Randomerr/contact.md

   <div class="form-container">
     <h2>Get in Touch</h2>
-    <p class="form-description">We'd love to hear from you!
-Fill out the form below, and we'll get back to you shortly.</p>
+    <p class="form-description">>Your message has been received.
+We'll get back to you as soon as possible.
+In the meantime, feel free to explore more on our website or follow us on social media!</p>

     <form id="contact-form" action="https://docs.google.com/forms/u/0/d/e/1FAIpQLScjRTlq41Ca-Tizns-XS5b8ZffB26ux1gd63zPCvcY1J-7a9Q/formResponse" method="POST" target="_self" onsubmit="showSuccessMessage(); return false;">
       <!-- Name Field -->